aposteriori-sg/tutorials/courses/20 Internet of Things/20 Getting Real/40 RGB Strip - Coding.md

     // Define red color
     uint32_t red = strip.Color(255, 0, 0);  // HIGH red, no green, no blue

-    // Cycle through all 6 LEDs
-    for(int c=0; c < strip.numPixels(); c += 1) {
+    // for each of the six LEDs (index 0 thru 5) for(int c=0; c < strip.numPixels(); c += 1) {

-      // Set pixel 'c' to red
+      // Set LED/pixel 'c' to red
       strip.setPixelColor(c, red);

     }

     // Now show the contents of the different LEDs as defined above